 Lesson 7: I’m willing to have less money if I can keep writing

-I have had less money this year, I haven’t been able to do so many of the things I took for granted before, and yet I’m happier than I’ve ever been.
-I’m willing to be financially poorer in order to write.
+I have a lot less money this year, and yet I’m happier than I’ve ever been.
+I’ve learned that I’m willing to be financially poorer in order to write.
 I don’t know if I can make a living, let alone a good living, as a writer.
 I’m aware that in most cases, writers can’t live on their writing income alone.
 Although I hope to be the exception, and that my writing will sustain me, I’m realistic about this.I know the in the near future I’ll have to return to office work as I look for a publisher or an agent.
 What I know for sure is that when I do, I’ll choose a job that won’t prevent me from writing: either because it leaves me with no time to write, or because it causes me so much stress that I find I can’t write.

 Lesson 8: Writing can heal you

-I am a happier person for writing every day.
-I was a fairly lost person for a long time, and prone to pretty dark moods and feelings, which I buried deeply and which I sought distraction from.
-Writing reintroduced me to myself.
-It made me feel content to be alone again.
-I’m no longer afraid of my own thought processes.
+I am now content to be alone again.
+I no longer have anything to fear from my own mind.
 Though I spend more time ‘in my head’, ironically, writing has forced me to reconnect with the world around me.
 I am seeking out sensation, beauty, emotion.
 Writing helps me to make sense of the world, put my thoughts in order and put life in perspective.
 Regardless of whether you’re planning on publishing your work or whether you’re just journaling for yourself, writing is cathartic, and healing.

 Writing is a really good thing.
 So I write.
 And so should you.